srividyaky/gpdb/gpdb-doc/markdown/ref_guide/modules/pgvector/pgvector.html.md

 2. Choose an appropriate number of `lists`.
 A reasonable initial value is `rows / 1000` for up to 1M rows and `sqrt(rows)` for over 1M rows.
 3. When querying, specify an appropriate number of [probes](#query-options) (higher is better for recall, lower is better for speed).
 A reasonable initial value is `sqrt(lists)`.

-**NOTE:** dimension limitation for index
+Dimension limitations for index types:

-- `vector` supports up to 2,000 dimensions.
+- `vector`: supports up to 2,000 dimensions.
-- `halfvec` supports up to 4,000 dimensions.
+- `halfvec`: supports up to 4,000 dimensions.
-- `binary vector` supports up to 64,000 dimensions.
+- `binary vector`: supports up to 64,000 dimensions.

 The following examples show how to add an index for various distance methods.